 Each year a cohort of 8-9 Fellows is recruited for the 18-month Fellowship, where they receive intensive hands-on, garden-based training using bio -intensive, regenerative practices for six-months, followed a year of giving back to the community, developing and implementing powerful, life changing programming for the general public to promote garden, conservation, and nutrition-based education.

 In 2014 AMS partnered with the Virginia School for the Deaf and the Blind to develop and operate the largest Farm to School program in the state.
 As our Fellow operated programming grew, AMS recognized its own need to expand, and in 2014 established itself as its own 501c3 non-profit, Allegheny Mountain Institute (AMI).

 In 2017, AMI entered into a partnership with Augusta Health to develop and operate a production vegetable farm, with multifaceted programming around farming and nutrition education.
 Once again, our flagship Fellowship took on the leadership role to create this successful model farm to hospital program.

 Today, AMI has graduated over 60 Fellows, many of whom have gone on to serve in professional roles in education, agriculture, and community development.
-This year, AMI will welcome its eighth cohort to the Allegheny Mountain Farm campus.
-Our Partner Organizations for 2019 include Project GROWS, Augusta Health, and the Highland County Public Schools.
-In 2018, we reached over 8,800 individuals directly, and we expect that number to grow exponentially this year as our impact areas have grown into the communities of large institutions.
+This year, AMI will welcome its ninth cohort to the Allegheny Farm campus.
+Our Partner Organizations for 2020 include Project GROWS, Staunton City Schools, Highland Children's House and Highland County Public Schools.
+Phase II Fellows will also serve on the Allegheny Farm and AMI Farm at Augusta Health.
+In 2019, we reached over 10,600 individuals directly, and we expect that number to grow exponentially this year as our impact areas have grown into the communities of large institutions.